Emma Delaine: Career

 Delaine was included into the national senior group in 2019, she made it to the starting five in 2021 debuting at the World Championships in Kitakyushu, they were 11th in the All-Around, 12th with 3 hoops + 4 clubs and 8th in the final with 5 balls.

 In 2022, debuting at the World Cup in Athens where the group won All-Around gold.
 One month later, in April, they won bronze in both the All-Around and 5 hoops in Sofia.
 In June Emma and the group travelled to Pesaro, being 6th in the All-Around and 4th with 5 hoops.
-Ten days later she competed at the 2022 European Championships in Tel Aviv, where France was 6th in the All-Around, 7th in the 5 hoops final and 5th in the 3 ribbons + 2 balls' one.
+Ten days later she competed at the 2022 European Championships in Tel Aviv along the senior group, seniors Hélène Karbanov and Lily Ramonatxo and juniors Chloé Ineze, Shana Loxton-Vernaton, Margot Tran, where France was 6th in the All-Around, 7th in the 5 hoops final and 5th in the 3 ribbons + 2 balls' one.
 In September Delaine took part in the World Championships in Sofia along Eleonore Caburet, Ainhoa Dot, Manelle Inaho, Ashley Julien, Lozea Vilarino and the two individuals Hélène Karbanov and Maelle Millet, taking 11th place in the All-Around.

+In 2023 the group was 8th in the All-Around and 5th with 3 balls + 2 ribbons in Athens, in Sofia they won 3 bronze medals.
+In April she competed in Baku, the group was 8th in the All-Around and 6th with hoops.
+In April the girls won all the gold medals at the tournament in Thiais.
+It was later revealed she was among the selected gymnasts for the European Championships in Baku along Eleonore Caburet, Manelle Inaho, Lozea Vilarino, Celia Joseph-Noel, Justine Lavit and the individuals Hélène Karbanov and Maelle Millet.
+In May, at the stage in Portimão, they won a silver medal in the 3 ribbon and 2 hoops final.